usePageInView

 Usage

-Import from "motion/react"
+Import from "motion/react":

 import { usePageInView } from "motion/react"

-when the current page is the user's active tab, and defaults to true
+usePageInView returns true when the current page is the user's active tab, and defaults to true on the server and initial client render before a measurement can be made.

 const isPageInView = usePageInView()